 One of the goals of asthma treatment is to help you maintain a normal and healthy lifestyle, which includes exercise and other physical activities.
-Following your asthma action plan by taking medications as prescribed by your doctor, avoiding triggers, and monitoring your symptoms and lung function will help you achieve this goal.
+Following your medications by taking medications as prescribed by your doctor, avoiding triggers, and monitoring your symptoms and lung function will help you achieve this goal.

 What Types of Exercise Are Best for People With Asthma?

 Activities that involve long periods of exertion, such as soccer, distance running, basketball, and field hockey, may be less well tolerated.
-Also less well tolerated are cold weather sports such as ice hockey, cross-country skiing, and ice-skating.
-However, many people with asthma are able to fully participate in these activities.
+Also, cold-weather sports, such as ice hockey, cross-country skiing, and ice-skating, may pose challenges.
+However, many people with asthma are able to participate fully in these activities.

-Swimming, which is a strong endurance sport, is generally well tolerated by many people with asthma because it is usually performed in a warm, moist air environment.
+Swimming, which is a strong endurance sport, is generally well tolerated by many people with asthma because it is usually performed while breathing warm, moist air.
 It is also an excellent activity for maintaining physical fitness.

-Other beneficial activities for people with asthma include both outdoor and indoor biking, aerobics, walking, or running on a treadmill.
+Other beneficial activities for people with asthma include both outdoor and indoor biking, aerobics, walking, and running on a treadmill.

 What Should I Do to Control My Asthma When I Exercise?